Mobile County's Protected Watershed and Its Longleaf Legacy

-Big Creek Lake, also called Converse Reservoir, is a 3,600-acre reservoir in west Mobile County which serves as the public water supply for the Mobile metropolitan area.
-This reservoir was formed by impounding Big Creek, which flows into the Escatawpa River drainage.
+Big Creek Lake, also called Converse Reservoir, holds 3,600 acres in west Mobile County and functions as the public water supply for the Mobile metropolitan area.
+The reservoir was formed by impounding Big Creek, which drains into the Escatawpa River watershed, and its protected status has allowed the surrounding longleaf pine and pine flatwood forest to develop a natural richness that working recreational lakes rarely retain.

 - Surface area (mi)